Frequently Asked Questions

 Are there any cleaning jobs Force of Nature won't work for?

 Because Force of Nature doesn't have whiteners, it won't remove stains like rust or hard water from porous surfaces.
 The upside of this is that you can use it on rugs & carpets, where it's as effective as Resolve, but without harmful chemicals.
 Always 1st test for color-fastness in an inconspicuous spot & let dry before proceeding.
-Don't use it on fabrics labeled "Use only non-chlorine bleach", since hypochlorous acid is a type of chlorine.
+Our lab test results are here

 Because Force of Nature doesn't have drying accelerants like ammonia-based or alcohol-based cleaners, we recommend always cleaning with a clean cloth or paper towel and wiping until the surface is 100% dry.
-When used this way, Force of Nature is as effective on glass as Windex and as effective as Formula 409 on oil & grease.
+When used this way, Force of Nature is as effective on glass as Windex and as effective as Formula 409 and Clorox Clean Up on oil & grease.